musi922/musi922/readme.md

-- 👋 Hi, I’m Richard Musime!
+- 👋 Hi, I’m Richard Musime

  ## 🚀 About Me
 -  I'm a junior developer with a passion for building robust and scalable web applications using the latest technologies and best practices.
 My primary focus is on creating efficient and user-friendly experiences that